hoitowai/defw/README.md

 Companion codes for the paper "Decentralized Frank-Wolfe Algorithm for Convex and Non-convex Problems", accepted by IEEE TAC, to appear, 2017.
+[Preprint available: http://arxiv.org/abs/1612.01216]

 # Content